 Bill H.177 proposes a major overhaul of Vermont's education funding system by replacing the education property tax with an education income tax starting in fiscal year 2027.
 This new tax will be based on the adjusted gross income of all Vermont residents, including homeowners and renters, with rates determined by locally voted budgets.
-The bill aims to eliminate the homestead education property tax while retaining the nonhomestead education property tax for all properties except residential dwellings and their surrounding two-acre parcels.
+The bill aims to eliminate the homestead education property tax while retaining the nonhomestead education property tax on all properties except residential dwellings and their surrounding two-acre parcels.
 It also continues to provide the existing renter credit and updates property tax credit income sensitivity measures to offer relief to a broader range of taxpayers by fiscal year 2026.

 Statutes affected: